 Women over age 35 are more likely to have miscarriages caused by problems with chromosomes, but younger women can also be affected.

-Specialists at NYU Langone’s Fertility Center are experts in determining the viability of embryos tested using PGS and PGD, which is done in conjunction with IVF.
+Our fertility specialists are experts in determining the viability of embryos tested using PGS and PGD, which is done in conjunction with IVF.
 Our doctors have performed thousands of successful IVF procedures, and they have pioneered IVF techniques that have led to more efficient and safer treatments.

 Doctors use sophisticated tests to check embryos for aneuploidy, a condition in which a developing baby has one or more extra or missing chromosomes.
 They can also test for a wide range of genetic conditions, such as cystic fibrosis, muscular dystrophy, Tay–Sachs syndrome, Marfan syndrome, and other single-gene disorders—birth defects that result from just one gene mutation.

 NYU Langone doctors provide counseling to help you determine if IVF is right for you.
 Women who choose to have IVF treatments must attend an onsite orientation, during which our nurses provide information about the IVF process at NYU Langone.
 When applicable, partners are encouraged to attend this session.

 Our doctors and staff provide support to individuals and couples throughout the IVF process.

 On day 2 of your menstrual cycle, your doctor prescribes fertility hormones, such as gonadotropins and other medications, to stimulate the ovaries to develop multiple mature eggs, increasing the odds of fertilization and pregnancy.
 These medications are injected under the skin of your abdomen or thigh daily for 8 to 15 days.
 Our experts teach you and your partner how to give the injections at home.